notTard/OnlineShop/README.md

 # OnlineShop
-Online shop application only on Java
+Online shop application built using only on Java 👾technologies:
+-Spring boot 3
+-Spring security 6
+-Apache Freemaker (for frontend)
+-MySQL for DB
+-lombok